 3 cGMP Tips for New Supplement Brand Owners Looking to Start Production

-cGMPs or GMPs are the FDA-established good manufacturing practices that have come to shape the dietary supplement industry.
+cGMPs (Current Good Manufacturing Practice) or GMPs (Good Manufacturing Practices) are the FDA-established good manufacturing practices that have come to shape the dietary supplement industry.
 Even though the FDA isn’t responsible for enforcing these best practices (audits are the responsibility of third-party organizations such as NSF), for companies and brand owners looking to bring products to market, working within current GMP guidelines is paramount.

 Even though many seasoned brand owners have the ability to navigate the sea of GMPs with ease, it’s not uncommon for industry newcomers to feel a bit lost.
-Even though there are dozens of useful cGMP-related tidbits out there, these are our top three pieces of insight for first-time brand owners looking to keep their operations cGMP-compliant from start to finish.
+Even though there are dozens of useful cGMP-related tidbits out there, these are our top three cGMP regulations for dietary supplements, for first-time brand owners looking to keep their operations cGMP-compliant from start to finish.

-3 cGMP Tips for New Brand Owners Looking to Start Production
+3 cGMP Guidelines for New Brand Owners Looking to Start Production

 1 – Working with a cGMP certified or compliant manufacturing space is a must.

 Whether you’re looking to make use of your own facilities or work with a contract manufacturer who has their own, the facilities you use should be (at the very least) cGMP compliant.
-Though it’s certainly not the most exciting document on the web, those who wish to read the regulations as the FDA has written them can do so here.
+Though it’s certainly not the most exciting document on the web, those who wish to read the cGMP rules for dietary supplements, as the FDA has written them, can do so here.

 Finding a cGMP compliant facility to manufacture your product(s) in should be one of your top priorities.
 When interviewing potential manufacturers, you should feel comfortable asking them any questions you might have about their facilities and cGMPs.
 If they’re hesitant or entirely unwilling to answer, our advice is to cross them off your list.